Bruno-Diego/copacabana-pp5/README.md

   - [xml-sitemaps](https://www.xml-sitemaps.com/)
     - Used to create the sitemaps for the project.
   - [Burst](https://burst.shopify.com/)
-    - Used to get free images to use as products examples.
+    - Used to get free images to use as product examples.

 ## Code validation